anasoid/docker-jmeter/README.md

 1. **Jmeter Version** : 5.4.3 -> default for 5.4.
 2. **JVM Version** : Ex :(eclipse-temurin-11-jre, default for 11-jre)
-3. **Image base** : alpine is the default image.
-4. **plugins** : Pre-installed [plugins manager](https://jmeter-plugins.org/wiki/PluginsManagerAutomated/) and [test plan check tool](https://jmeter-plugins.org/wiki/TestPlanCheckTool/).
+3. **plugins** : Pre-installed [plugins manager](https://jmeter-plugins.org/wiki/PluginsManagerAutomated/) and [test plan check tool](https://jmeter-plugins.org/wiki/TestPlanCheckTool/).
 This give image to use feature to check JMX file and download plugins with plugin manager.

 ## `jmeter:<jmeter-version>-plugins-*`

 This is image contain pre-installed [plugins manager](https://jmeter-plugins.org/wiki/PluginsManagerAutomated/) and [test plan check tool](https://jmeter-plugins.org/wiki/TestPlanCheckTool/).
 This give image to use feature to check JMX file and download plugins with plugin manager.

-## `Jmeter:<version>-alpine`

-This image is based on the popular [Alpine Linux project](https://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
-Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

 # Folder structure